SuleimanovShakir/SuleimanovShakir.github.io/_pages/projects.md

 ### **Study of functional activity of human macrophages and effect of MSC secretome on their polarization**

 2021 - 2023
-**Laboratory of Clinical Smart Nanotechnologies**
+**Laboratory of Clinical Smart Nanotechnologies, Sechenov University**
-**Advisor**: Irina I. Vlasova, Natasya V. Kosheleva
+**Advisor**: [Irina I. Vlasova](https://www.researchgate.net/profile/Irina-Vlasova), Natasya V. Kosheleva

 In this study we have investigated the functional activities and mechanical properties of human macrophages differentiated into four phenotypes: M0_GM (GM-CSF derived), M0_M (M-CSF derived), M1, and M2.
 We utilized biochemical and biophysical methods to assess radical-generating activity, phagocytic capacity, and mechanical characteristics.
 Findings indicate that macrophage polarization significantly influences these functions, with M1 macrophages exhibiting higher radical-generating activity and stiffness, while M2 macrophages showed enhanced phagocytic activity.

 Read More [in article](https://www.mdpi.com/1422-0067/25/3/1860)

-Aslo, we analysed the cytokine and growth factor profiles of conditioned media from mesenchymal stromal cells (MSCs) derived from various human tissues, including adipose tissue, bone marrow, gingiva, placenta, and umbilical cord.
+Also, we analysed the cytokine and growth factor profiles of conditioned media from mesenchymal stromal cells (MSCs) derived from various human tissues, including adipose tissue, bone marrow, gingiva, placenta, and umbilical cord.
 Conditioned media from umbilical cord-derived MSCs exhibited the highest levels of cytokines and growth factors, so we aimed to understand how this secretome may influence macrophages polarizetion.
 Despite a predominantly pro-inflammatory cytokine profile, this conditioned media promoted anti-inflammatory (M2) polarization in human macrophages.
 Thus, umbilical cord-derived MSCs' conditioned media hold significant potential for modulating inflammatory responses.

 Read More [in article](https://stemcellres.biomedcentral.com/articles/10.1186/s13287-023-03381-w)